hatashiro/incinerator/README.md

-It's a proof-of-concept implementation of unused code elemenation, which means Incinerator checks if a part of code is actually used in *runtime* and remove unless it is.
+It's a proof-of-concept implementation of unused code elemenation, which means Incinerator checks if a part of code is actually used in *runtime* and removes it if unused.
 For the time being, only function blocks are checked.

 ## Install